-Below the Device Summary interface listing (shown in the previous two pages) is a view of the overall statistics for the device:
+Below the Interface Summary Fields Table (shown on the previous pages) is a view of the overall statistics for the device:

 You can view the daily or historical information for the aggregate utilization for the device.
+Drag the Yellow bubble to move or decrease or increase the historical data you want to see.